src-d/blog/content/post/meetup-blame.md

 powerful piece of code, but its core functionality is easy to understand once you grasp a few concepts:

+1. Levenshtein Distance
+2. Longest Common Subsequence Problem
+3. Diff
+4. Tracking Lines Across File Revisions

+The goal of the talk was to understand these concepts and some of their more naive implementations.
+This blog post is not going to be a full transcription of my talk, but allow me to tease you with a brief introduction to these interesting topics:

 ## 1. Levenshtein Distance

 The Levenshtein distance is a popular measure of how (dis)similar two strings